We got Interviewed and the article came up today on Sierra Sportsmen… Thank you to Jon Schwedler!!!!

 Kevin Paulson is the President and CEO of Huntinglife.com, an online resource for hunters, and we discuss with Kevin the intersection of hunting and the web-world.

 Having grown up in a Forest Service family, Kevin began his time in the woods at a very young age on the back of his father being packed up the mountains on fly fishing trips in the Tahoe National Forest.
-Over the last 37 years Kevin has hunted as far north as Saskatchewan, owned an outfitting business, chased and guided elk hunters in Idaho, and now is the President and CEO of HuntingLife.com.
+Over the last 37 years Kevin has hunted as far north as Saskatchewan, owned an outfitting business, chased and guided elk hunters in Idaho, and now is the President and CEO of HuntingLife.com, which contributes 10% of earnings to conservation organizations.

 What is HuntingLife.com?